Skip to content

 Tips for data integration with Tallyfy

-• Tallyfy Open API as an alternative: For complex data interactions with Tallyfy not covered by the connector, use Power Automate’s HTTP action with Tallyfy’s comprehensive Open API.
+• Tallyfy Open API as an alternative: Hit a wall with the connector?
+Power Automate’s HTTP action plus Tallyfy’s Open API can handle complex scenarios the connector can’t.

 Middleware > Power Automate